-For the most part, the content of the Gmelin Handbook and its organic chemistry counterpart, the Beilstein Handbook, is mutually exclusive: compounds covered in one are by definition excluded from the other.
-Beilstein covers only organic carbon compounds with the elements H, O, N, S, Br, I, Cl, and F (with a few narrowly defined exceptions).
-Gmelin covers most everything else: pure elements, ionic inorganics, salts, coordination compounds, organometallic complexes, and alloys.
+For the most part, the content of the Gmelin Handbook and its organic chemistry counterpart, the Beilstein Handbook, is mutually exclusive: compounds covered in one were by definition excluded from the other.
+Beilstein covered only organic carbon compounds with the elements H, O, N, S, Br, I, Cl, and F (plus a few narrowly defined exceptions).
+Gmelin covers most everything else: pure elements, ionic inorganics, salts, coordination compounds, organometallics, and alloys.
 Metal-containing natural products, biological substances, and macromolecules are excluded.
 While dense, the Gmelin Handbook is more textual and less abbreviated -- and thus somewhat easier to use -- than the Beilstein Handbook.

 The volumes of Gmelin are organized and shelved alphabetically by chemical element symbol (as indicated by the yellow shelf dividers).
 All known elements, including inorganic carbon and ammonium, are represented, though some elements are combined into a single set of volumes.
 Elements were assigned System Numbers, and compounds were assigned to an element volume based on the highest system number present in the formula.
 Within each element set, compounds are arranged by increasing order of complexity and number of constituent elements.
 In practice, a user does not need to know anything about this classification system, since compounds are most easily located using the formula indexes.

 Before 1982, Gmelin text was in German, with English tables of contents, section headings, and sidebar tabs to guide the non-German reader.
 After 1982 it was published in English.